aleynika/aleynika/README.md

 ## 🎓 Ongoing Learning
 **IBM Data Analytics with Excel and R Professional Certificate**
 → Expanding fluency in analytical methods, ethical reporting, and visualization best practices.
+**Bachelor of Art in Liberal Arts at Newlane University**
+→ Researching and critically analyzing works of various domains including history, natural science and literature.

 ---